charanguggilam123/mutility/README.md

 Concepts used/covered:

-0. String interpolation,local references and basics like property and binding
+0. String interpolation,local references and basics like property and event binding
 1. components: every utility is developed as its own components
 2. directives: implemented custom directive to add only alpha numeric data in a input field(handled both keypress and paste events).
 Also created a practice component to do some hands-on on structural directives( ngIf,ngFor,ngSwitch,ngIfThen,ngIfElse etc.)
 3. pipe: used in-built pipe and also created a custom pipe used in json lint component